 Skip to main content

 AgentFlow is the recommended way to author an agent in rLLM.
-An AgentFlow is a plain async function that takes a Task and an AgentConfig and returns an Episode.
-The same function runs both for evaluation and for training — at training time the trainer routes config.base_url through a model gateway that captures token IDs and logprobs transparently, so the flow code itself doesn’t change.
+An AgentFlow is a plain async function that takes a Task and an AgentConfig and returns an Episode, a single Trajectory, or None.
+The same function runs both for evaluation and for training — at training time and at eval time the runner routes config.base_url through a model gateway that captures token IDs and logprobs transparently, so the flow code itself doesn’t change.
 For a conceptual walkthrough see AgentFlow & Evaluator; for worked examples see cookbooks/.

 The protocol